 If your Mum isn’t alive anymore, do you know a Mum who’s now without her children that you could treat on the day?
 Or somebody who’s never been a Mum but deserves a treat?
 Play it forward.
 It never disappoints.

-Do the Housework or Gardening
+Do her Housework or Gardening

+Alternatively, go and help her do the housework and gardening.
 This is going to take a few hours.

 So perhaps drop your Mum off at a friend’s house, get your gladdies (rubber gloves) on, and get down and dirty.